mobxjs/mobx/docs/refguide/observable.md

 * `replace(newItems)` Replaces all existing entries in the array with new ones.
 * `find(predicate: (item, index, array) => boolean, thisArg?, fromIndex?)` Basically the same as the ES7 `Array.find` proposal, except for the additional `fromIndex` parameter.
 * `remove(value)` Remove a single item by value from the array.
 Returns `true` if the item was found and removed.
 * `peek()` Returns an array with all the values which can safely be passed to other libraries, similar to `slice()`.
-In contrast to `slice`, `peek` peek doesn't create a defensive copy.
+In contrast to `slice`, `peek` doesn't create a defensive copy.
 Use this in performance critical applications if you know for sure that you use the array in a read-only manner.
-In performance cricital sections it is recommend to use [fastArray](../refguide/fast-array.md) as well.
+In performance critical sections it is recommend to use a flat observable array as well.

 ## Primitive values and references

 For all type of values, with the exception of _plain objects_, _arrays_ and _functions without arguments_ this overload is run.
 In practice, you probably won't use this overload as it is often more convenient to use `observable` on an object or [`extendObservable`](../refguide/extend-observable.md) (or `@observable`) to introduce observable properties on existing objects.

 `observable` accepts scalar values and returns an object with a getter / setter function that holds this value.